Frequently Asked Questions

-However, all single Vagelos College of Physicians and Surgeons (MD or MD-PhD only) and single Graduate School of Arts and Sciences applicants are guaranteed dormitory-style accommodations in 50 Haven Ave.
-However, these applicants may apply for housing in other residential buildings; accommodations in other buildings are assigned based on availability.
+However, all single Vagelos College of Physicians and Surgeons (MD, MD-PhD and Genetic Counseling only) and single Graduate School of Arts and Sciences (GSAS- CUIMC Only) applicants are guaranteed housing.

 To ensure fairness, housing is not first-come, first-served.
-Instead, we develop housing assignments based on the applicant’s home address, according to the following priority scale:
+An applicant invitation to live on-campus is based on home address, according to the following priority scale:

 - Applicants within the United States coming from farthest west, then moving eastward

 - Applicants from the tristate area (New York, New Jersey, and Connecticut)